 You might say, “Hey, Sue.
 Easier said than done!”

 And believe me, I hear ya’ . . .
 I get it.
 Opportunities for positive expansion arise again and again, but we often go through times in our lives where we stagnate, where we tell ourselves we can’t or we shouldn’t.
 For what it’s worth, I want you to know that you can and you should!

-Drop the limitations you impose on yourself by heading for the exact opposite.
+Drop the limitations you impose on yourself by heading for the exact opposite of your same old story.
 If something positive calls to you, answer the call.
 You may hesitate at first, but keep trying, don’t give up.
 Just ask yourself, “Does this feel heavy to my body?
 To my soul?
 Or does it feel light, airy, and exciting?
 If it’s the latter, most likely you’re just dealing with some [unfounded] fear issues.
 Do it anyway.
 Take a tiny step TODAY toward that light, be it a phone call or a bit of online research or a text to say “I’m in!”
 The moment you do, you’ll leave behind a tiny bit of ‘heavy’ that you never realized you were clinging to, and you’ll experience a sizzle of excitement you haven’t felt in a long time.

 I cannot adequately express how much positive energy this latest adventure has injected into me, and it was all the result of a simple decision, a moment of “yes.”
 I’ve been talking about doing something like this for YEARS.
 This type of work?
 These kinds of people I’m meeting?
 This is what life’s all about.
 Doing what you love, doing it often, and doing it in the company of people who feel the same.

 Enjoy the ride!
 You only go around once.

 be sure to FOLLOW US by using the buttons/links